mimblewimble/grin-rfcs/text/0000-full-wallet-lifecycle.md

 ## New Lifecycle API Functions

+The functions as shown here are for illustrative purposes, and their signatures will change during implementation.

+* `OwnerAPI::init_api_secure(pubkey: Secp256k1Point) -> Result<pubkey: Secp256K1Point, Error>
+    - Initializes secure API mode, returning the server-side public key to be used for key agreement
+    - All further calls to the JSON-RPC API must be encrypted with the shared secret
 * `OwnerAPI::set_wallet_directory(dir: String) -> Result<(), libwallet::Error>`
     - On API startup, it's assumed the top-level wallet data directory is `~/.grin/main/wallet_data` (or floonet equivalent)
     - Set the top-level system wallet directory from which named wallets are read.
 Further calls to lifecycle functions will use this wallet directory